soumyakantiroychowdhury/go-jwt-middleware/README.md

 This project is forked from https://github.com/auth0/go-jwt-middleware.
 [Auth0](auth0.com)

-I made the changes for validation of received claims before dispatching the control to handler functions.
+I made the changes for validation of received claims (particularly useful when you have custom claims) before dispatching the control to handler functions.

+The new method added is `HandlerWithClaimValidation(h http.Handler, fn ClaimValidatorFunc) http.Handler`.

 ## License